JackDca/Mailpilewiki/GnuPG-interface-security.md

 ## Notes

-### Regarding the web of trust
+### Regarding the Web of Trust

-Ella recommends against using it, because the WoT generates a persistent and public social graph that can be mined by adversaries.
+We recommend against using the Web of Trust (WoT), because it generates a persistent and public social graph that can be mined by adversaries.
 And a historic record.
 And it does not work.

+If you disagree with us, fine.
+But we're not implementing support for the Web of Trust in Mailpile's core.

 ### Regarding choices and options